 “What type of student loan do I have” is the most common question we hear from borrowers.
 You must know what type of student loan you have in order to understand your options.
 You can use the National Student Loan Data System (NSLDS) to find out what federal loans you have.
 You must have a FSA ID to access this information.
-The FSA ID replaced the previous PIN system.
 If you do not already have an FSA ID, you can create one when logging into fafsa.gov, the NSLDS system at www.nslds.ed.gov, StudentLoans.gov or at Student Aid.gov.
-The Department has posted answers to frequently asked questions (FAQs) about the new system.
+The Department has posted answers to frequently asked questions (FAQs) about the FSA ID system.
 You must create your own FSA ID.

 Once you access NSLDS, the site displays information on loan and grant amounts, outstanding balances, loan statuses, and disbursements.